-The Harrow Safeguarding Adults Board (HSAB) is chaired by Visva Sathasivam (Director - Adult Social Services, Harrow Council) and oversees how organisations across Harrow work together to safeguard or protect adults who may be at risk of significant harm, or who have been abused or harmed.
-The HSAB has appropriate senior management attendance from member organisations and the active involvement of the elected Councillor who is the Council's Portfolio holder for adult social care, health and well-being.
+The Harrow Safeguarding Adults Board (HSAB) is chaired by Visva Sathasivam (Director - Adult Social Services, Harrow Council) and is the statutory body that oversees how organisations across Harrow work together to safeguard or protect adults with care/support needs.

+The HSAB takes its leadership role very seriously with appropriate senior management attendance from member organisations and the active involvement of the elected Councillor who is the Council's Portfolio holder for adult social care, health and well-being.
+The list of members (as at March 31st 2018) is at Appendix 2, with their attendance record at Appendix 3.